civilcfd/civilcfd.github.io/README.md

 When working on a new case, the default simulation parameters generally do not need to be changed.
 The steps for creating a new simulation include:

 1. Set the mesh properties including the size, number of cells, and origin
-2. Load the geometry definition file (in STL format)
+2. Load the geometry definition file (in ASCII STL format - binary STL must be converted first)
 3. Render the mesh
 4. Define the boundary conditions
 5. Define the initial conditions